-Spray a 12-hole non stick muffin tray with olive oil or simply rub olive oil in each muffin hole using a piece of absorbent paper.
-Make sure you oil them very well to avoid the frittata to stick.
+Spray a 12-hole non stick muffin tray (affiliate link) with olive oil or simply rub olive oil in each muffin hole using a piece of absorbent paper.
+Make sure you oil them very well to prevent the frittata from sticking.
 Set aside.

-In a large mixing bowl, add chickpea flour, spices and baking powder if used..
+In a large mixing bowl, add chickpea flour, spices and baking powder if used.
 Whisk in the water until combined.
-It will be very liquid and that is ok.
+It will be very liquid and that's ok.
 Set aside while you prepare your vegetable filling.